-Why And How To Save Seeds From Your Garden
+Why And How To Store Seeds In Your Own Garden

-Seed saving has been around for thousands of years.
-In fact, before commercially available seeds were a thing, gardeners and farmers have been saving them and other reproductive materials from vegetables, grain, herbs, and flowers to be used for the next planting season.
+Seed savers have been around for thousands of years.
+In fact, before commercially available seeds were a thing, gardeners and farmers have been saving seeds and other reproductive materials from vegetables, grain, herbs, and flowers to be used for the next planting season.

-If you’re a home gardener, you’ll want to save seeds from your own garden plants as a frugal and sustainable way of keeping your garden alive and growing year after year.
+If you’re a home gardener, you’ll want to save seeds from your own garden plants as a frugal and sustainable, easy way of keeping your garden alive and growing year after year.
 Today, we’ll be going through some tips to help you get started.

 - It Saves You Money.
 Let’s face it, some home gardeners actually started with the intent of growing their own healthy food.
 Today, seed packets can cost up to $30 each.
 And if you intend to grow a diverse garden, then the prices can easily shoot up.
 If you want to push your frugal ways even further, then knowing how to save seeds from your own vegetable garden can and will save you money.